2 Day Grand Canyon Itinerary: The Best Adventures at the National Park

 The route is a section of the Rim Trail between the Yavapai Geology Museum and Grand Canyon Village.
 Starting at the museum will take you backward in time while a village start will move forward from the earliest rocks and carvings.
 There are also incredible views along the way.

-Historic Grand Canyon Village
+Explore the Historic Grand Canyon Village

 Built along the canyon edge, the historic Grand Canyon Village started popping up when the steam train arrived here in 1901.